 You don’t have to refund the shipping costs if this happens.
-However, you do have to accept the return and refund the buyer within five days of getting your item back.
+However, you do have to accept the return and refund the buyer within two days of getting your item back.

 Everyone has a story of ordering something fragile and finding it completely destroyed when it arrived at their doorstep.
 This is bad enough when you’re the customer.
 But when you’re the seller, you’re looking at completely losing your investment if you provide a full refund.

-Amazon understands this and allows sellers to offer partial refunds for damaged items.
+Amazon understands this and allows sellers to offer partial refunds for damaged items if the damage isn't your fault.
 Just remember that the customer might get mad about a partial refund and give you negative feedback.
-Sometimes, it’s worthwhile to take the hit and give all of their money back.
+Sometimes, it’s worthwhile to take the hit and give all their money back.

 For details on refunds, read our guide to Amazon refund policy.